 If you are named as the successor trustee of your loved one’s trust, when he passes away, your responsibilities regarding the trust begin immediately.
 One important part of your new role is to safeguard the assets of the trust.
-The specific steps that you must take in order to keep these assets safe will vary depending on the type of asset.
+The specific steps that you must take in order to safeguard the trust’s assets safe will vary depending on the type of asset.
 However, there are certain asset types that are common to trust administrations in California.

-In order to get you started in the right direction, following is a list of five helpful tips for protecting trust assets:
+In order to get you started in the right direction, following is a list of five helpful tips to safeguard the trust assets:

 - Gather up any extra checkbooks from the trust’s bank accounts.
 Check books that are not accounted for could give someone else unauthorized access to the account.